 Localhost Loopback Protection

-The behavior allows you to secure requests that come to your hostnames via the loopback IP addresses, also known as localhost.
+The behavior allows you to secure requests that come to your hostnames via the loopback IP address, also known as localhost.

 Why you need it

-Akamai's servers use the loopback IP address, also known as localhost, as a routing mechanism for certain functionality.
+Akamai's servers use the loopback IP address - 127.0.0.1 (IPv4) or ::1 (IPv6) - also known as 'localhost', as a routing mechanism for certain functionality.
 Localhost is an internal address used for self-communication which allows a server to communicate with itself, without sending data packets across a network.

 You can set up your properties to make localhost requests to hostnames defined on Akamai.
 For example, the following requests use localhost:

-• So-called '2-tree' requests, where the origin server defined in a property is a hostname defined on Akamai.
+- So-called '2-tree' requests, where the Origin Server Hostname defined in a property is the loopback IP address itself and the Forward Host Header is a hostname defined on Akamai.

-The hostname that receives these requests sees the incoming client IP address as localhost.
+The hostname that receives these requests sees the incoming client IP address as the IPv4 loopback IP address 127.0.01.

 Requests made from a property through localhost to a hostname defined on Akamai may bypass some of the security functionality implemented for that hostname using either security products (for example WAF) or delivery features (for example the Request Control cloudlet), because they are executed within a single Akamai server.

-It is possible for one customer A to make a request from their property via localhost to a hostname belonging to a different customer B. This is called a 'cross account' localhost request.
+It is possible for one customer SourceCustomer to make a request from their property via localhost to a hostname belonging to a different customer TargetCustomer.
+This is called a 'cross account' localhost request.

 How it works

-This behavior allows you (Customer B in the above scenario) to explicitly allow or deny cross-account incoming localhost requests from 'source' customer A.
+This behavior allows you (Customer TargetCustomer in the above scenario) to explicitly allow or deny cross-account incoming localhost requests from SourceCustomer.

 You can add this behavior to do any of the following:

-• Allow incoming cross-account localhost requests to hostname(s) on your property only from certain specific other accounts.
-The requests incoming from any other accounts are denied.
+- Allow incoming cross-account localhost requests to hostname(s) on your property only from certain specific customer accounts.
+Incoming localhost requests from any other customer accounts are denied.

-If you don’t add this behavior, all incoming localhost requests from other customers are denied.
+If you don’t add this behavior, all incoming localhost requests from other customer accounts are denied.

 To specify customer accounts from which you want to allow localhost requests, you must directly contact the other customer and request their Virtual Customer Domain (VCD).
-VCD is a numeric string, available in the Property Version Information section for your property, which we use internally to identify customer accounts.
-You can then add this VCD in the list of the allowed customers.
+The VCD is a numeric string which uniquely identifies a customer account within Akamai's request infrastructure.
+You can then add this VCD in the Allowed VCD IDs for Loopback list of allowed customers.

 Features and options